pyeve/eve/_sources/features.txt

     According to REST principles resource items should only have one unique identifier.
 Eve abides by providing one default endpoint per item.
-Adding a secondary endpoint is a decision that should pondered carefully.
+Adding a secondary endpoint is a decision that should be pondered carefully.

     Consider our example above.
 Even without the ``/people/<lastname>`` endpoint, a client could always retrieve a person by querying the resource